 5. Outlandish Typography

 This could be considered an extension of maximalism, but it stands on its own as an emerging trend.
 Brands are moving away from the small and dignified and experimenting with bold typography, outlandish themes, and huge text blocks that smash the paint-by-numbers boundaries that so many websites fall into.
-Look at the websites Arche68 and Milkshake for a few great examples.
-Rather than adhering to traditional web design logic of simplicity, these sites opt for a wilder approach that leverages bold typography to create innovative, eye-catching designs.
+Look at the website Milkshake for a great example.
+Rather than adhering to traditional web design logic of simplicity, the site opts for a wilder approach that leverages bold typography to create innovative, eye-catching designs.

 Of course, as we noted above, you’ll need to be careful about going too far with these styles.
-Typography choices can influence how easily your site is to navigate, and in our above example, Arche68 is really pushing it.
+Typography choices can influence how easily your site is to navigate.
 But if you approach the process with care and make sure your UX isn’t compromised by your design choices, this can be a great way to help your brand stand out.

 6. Monochromatic Design